 - At Home: Not only do you have to get all of the waxing supplies, but you have to heat up the wax (we recommend warm wax over cold strips) and have enough space to wax on, wax off.

 - Salon or Spa: Most aestheticians and cosmetologists are licensed to perform waxing, but that doesn’t mean they can do waxing well.
-If you don’t already have a preferred technician, ask friends and family who they go to for waxes, and make an appointment with the exact same person they referred you to.
+If you don’t already have a preferred technician, ask friends and family who they go to for waxes, and make an appointment with the trusted person they referred you to.

-- Salon or Spa: Someone experienced can wax your both legs in about an hour.
+- Salon or Spa: Someone experienced can wax both your legs in about an hour.
 A speed waxer may be able to get through in 20-30 minutes.
 The only effort involved for you is making an appointment and showing up while they do the work.

 - Salon or Spa: An experienced technician, who is well-practiced, will have your legs staying smooth for weeks.